 Local and Sustainable Purchasing

-AISD was the first district in Texas to adopt the Good Food Purchasing Program (GFPP) pilot partner with the city of Austin.
+AISD was the first district in Texas to adopt the Good Food Purchasing Program (GFPP).
 The goal of the GFPP is to improve regional food systems by utilizing meaningful purchasing standards in five key categories:

 - Local economies

 - Valued workforce

 - Animal welfare

 AISD is aligned with the City of Austin’s zero waste goal to reduce landfill waste by 90% by 2040.
 Through thoughtful procurement and operations, staff training, and various initiatives, we are committed to reducing waste in our kitchens and cafeterias.